 It is a subsystem of JVM which is used to load class files.
 It is mainly responsible for three activities.

 Types of Memory Areas Allocated By the JVM:

 All these functions take different forms of memory structure.
 The memory in the JVM is divided into 5 different parts:

 - Class(Method) Area

 Let’s see about them in brief:

-- Program Counter Register: Each JVM thread which carries out the task of a specific method has a program counter register associated with it.
-The non-native method has a PC which stores the address of the available JVM instruction whereas, in a native method, the value of the program counter is undefined.
+Each JVM thread that carries out the task of a specific method has a program counter register associated with it.
+The non-native method has a PC that stores the address of the available JVM instruction whereas, in a native method, the value of the program counter is undefined.
 PC register is capable of storing the return address or a native pointer on some specific platform.

-- Native method Stacks: Also called as C stacks, native method stacks are not written in Java language.
-This memory is allocated for each thread when its created And it can be of a fixed or dynamic nature.
+Also called C stacks, native method stacks are not written in Java language.
+This memory is allocated for each thread when it’s created And it can be of a fixed or dynamic nature.

 Whether you're preparing for your first job interview or aiming to upskill in this ever-evolving tech landscape, GeeksforGeeks Courses